dhrinkino/Network-Monitor/README.md

 ```
 pip install requirements.txt
 ```
 If you want to use a monitor/server-side, you need install a **rrdtool** and python extension You also need a remote WWW server with ping enabled and reachable http server.
-Create a 10,50,100Mbit files name it 10M.bin,
+Create a 10,50,100Mbit files name it 10M.bin, 50M.bin and 100M.bin
 ```
 sudo dd if=/dev/urandom of=10M.bin count=10 bs=1M
 sudo dd if=/dev/urandom of=50M.bin count=50 bs=1M